-I probably went through three different hosting options when I was setting up my side project.
+Beware of upgrades I probably went through three different hosting options when I was setting up my side project.
 What I kept finding was that so many sites (I'll call out Squarespace and Godaddy by name) make you think you'll be okay for a small fee, and then you need to add one more thing.
 Then one more.
-Or, worse, you get the "free trial" that is difficult to cancel and suddenly you're out hundreds of dollars a month or two later when you weren't looking.
+Or, worse, you get the 'free trial' that is difficult to cancel and suddenly you're out hundreds of dollars a month or two later when you weren't looking.

 The biggest problem is that this stuff is always changing, that there are new bells and whistles, new platforms, and new social norms.
 It seems every time I get involved in what should be a simple web project there's a moment where I have to stop, read and poke a little, and figure out why something doesn't work they way i expected.

 It's okay if you feel this is all confusing, because it is.
 But with a little forethought and planning, it doesn't have to stay confusing.